junovhs/warden/README.md

 ```
 If you paste this, you delete your source code.

-Warden detects these "lazy markers" (comments, placeholders, ellipses) and **rejects the file immediately**, forcing the AI to provide the complete, compile-ready source.
+SlopChop detects these "lazy markers" (comments, placeholders, ellipses) and **rejects the file immediately**, forcing the AI to provide the complete, compile-ready source.

 ### 4. Shared Memory (The Roadmap)
 Chats are ephemeral.
 Context windows forget.

-Warden maintains a `ROADMAP.md` that serves as the project's long-term memory.
+SlopChop maintains a `ROADMAP.md` that serves as the project's long-term memory.
 The AI can read it to know where we are, and issue commands to update it:

 ```
 ===ROADMAP===